mgutz/logxi/README.md

 ### Format

 The format may be set via `LOGXI_FORMAT` environment variable.
-Valid values are `"happy", "text", "JSON"`
+Valid values are `"happy", "text", "JSON", "LTSV"`

     # Use JSON in production with custom time
     LOGXI_FORMAT=JSON,t=2006-01-02T15:04:05.000000-0700 yourapp